brianrhall/Assembly/FAQ/README.md

 ***Important Notes***

-- **For Mac users: The macOS 10.14 SDK and later no longer support 32-bit applications.
-If you want to write 32-bit programs for i386, Xcode 9.4 or earlier is required.** If you are using macOS High Sierra (10.3) and XCode 9 or later, you will discover that the i386 architecture is deprecated.
-We will be working on creating 64-bit versions of all the programs throughout the text.
-In the next edition, 64-bit programs will likely replace many of the 32-bit programs.
-We won't remove the 32-bit programs from GitHub, but the text will use the newer 64-bit programs for the examples. **In the meantime, basic 64-bit templates are in the Appendix B and C folders.**
+- If you are using macOS High Sierra (10.3) and XCode 9 or later (very likely), you will discover that the i386 architecture is deprecated, and you must use x86_64.
+We have provided both 32-bit and 64-bit programs where possible but we recommend Edition 2 that has a 64-bit focus. **The macOS 10.14 SDK and later do not support 32-bit applications.
+If you want to write 32-bit programs for i386 on macOS, Xcode 9.4 or earlier is required.**

 ***Book***